leostratus/scotlandjs-2014/README.md

 In order to build programs, you need to see through every abstraction and be able to work comfortably at the lowest possible layer.
-This means, if you're building Javascript applications, you simply _must_ be completely comfortable building them with nothing but ECMAScript, HTML, and CSS until you deprecate it.
+This means, if you're building Javascript applications, you simply _must_ be completely comfortable building them with nothing but ECMAScript.
+That's right, you should be programming not with JavaScript, but with the _standard it's based on_.

 You're Concerned about User-Experience
 -----------------------------------------

 There's these other imposters who like to tell Real Developers what to do a lot of the time, and they're called 'user experience designers', interaction designers', and other fluffy terms like that.
 Basically these people are designers but _worse_.

-These jerks like to pretend they know how something should work so that users are not frustrated with your software.
+Not only do these jerks like to pretend they know how something should look, which is already terrible, they pretend to know how things should behave or act so that users are not frustrated with your software.

 Mostly they just end up being annoying as they talk about things like use cases, user testing, and design patterns.
 You know as soon as the words 'design patterns' come up that you're dealing with another fraud from the world of design.

-A user experience designer will probably tell you they know better than you about how to code something that the user sees.
-It's safe to ignore their suggestions.
+By telling you how the software should behave, they're telling you how you should write code.

+It's safe to ignore their arrogant suggestions, because nobody know how to code better than you do.

 If your boss tells you to listen to them, only implement parts of what they explain to you to make it abundantly clear that _you_ control the domain of programming at the company, and that you're only going to take their 'advice' when you feel like it.

 Your users aren't going to notice a difference.
 We've already established you don't need great design to acquire users and clicks.

 They Write jQuery
 -----------------